sendbird/sendbird-swiftui-ios/README.md

 :tada: Exciting Announcement: Now Supports SwiftUI! :partying_face:

-We're thrilled to introduce the latest version of 1.0.0-beta.0, bringing modern SwiftUI support to our popular Chat SDK!
+We're thrilled to introduce the latest version of 1.0.0, bringing modern SwiftUI support to our popular Chat SDK!

-Our previous UIKit-based SDK allowed for rapid UI integration and simple customization.
-Now, we're extending these benefits to SwiftUI, the cutting-edge framework for building user interfaces.
+SendbirdSwiftUI 1.0.0 includes new interfaces that enable even further and wider customization upon out-of-the-box SwiftUI Views with live chat data.
+The new interfaces mainly include View Providers for each View, and events methods of SendbirdSwiftUI Views.

 We offer the same level of features with our UIKit SDK.
-For detailed information and documentation, please visit our docs homepage.
+For detailed information and documentation, please visit our [docs homepage](https://sendbird.com/docs/chat/uikit/v3/swiftui/overview).

 ## Table of contents